Jeffrey-A/virtualLibrary/README.md

 # virtualLibrary
-Using the Google Books Api, allows users to search for books.
+Using the Google Books Api, allows users to search for books when given a keyword.